-Hi, I am an associate here at Feldstein Family Law Group.
-Today I will be discussing with you the necessity of the exchange of financial disclosure.
+Hi, my name is Bo Luan and I am an associate here at Feldstein Family Law Group.
+Today I will be discussing with you the necessity of the financial disclosure exchange.

-The exchange of financial disclosure is one of the first steps in your matter.
+The financial disclosure exchange is one of the first steps in your matter.
 At the beginning of your matter, your lawyer will ask for various documents, including:

 - Documents related to your income – usually for the last three taxation years;

-- Documents related to the value of your assets and liabilities both at the date of your marriage or cohabitation and date of separation; and lastly
+- Documents related to the value of your assets and liabilities both at the date of your marriage or cohabitation and at the date of separation; and lastly

 - Disclosure related to special or extraordinary expenses for your children.

 You will also be asked to complete a Financial Statement which sets out the relevant information pertaining to your financial circumstances.